RBreedvbeld/Fashion-Library-Final-Project/README.md

 ```
 ```
 2.2
-As a member I want to see the stock availability of an item, So I can see if the size I need is available,
+As a member I want to borrow an/or multiple item(s), So I can have a nice outfit for my party,
-I'd like to add that size of that specific item to my basket.
+I'd like to add specific item(s) to my basket.

 ```
 ```
 2.3